Global equity market deals top $500 billion but banker fees fall

 Meanwhile money raised from secondary share sales rose by a fifth in the year to the end of June, hitting a record $365.3 billion and accounting for almost three-quarters of all activity.

-Goldman Sachs topped the league tables both by fees and volumes, followed by JP Morgan and Morgan Stanley, according to Thomson Reuters data.
+Goldman Sachs (GS.N) topped the league tables both by fees and volumes, followed by JP Morgan (JPM.N) and Morgan Stanley (MS.N), according to Thomson Reuters data.

 Global equity capital market (ECM) activity rose 7 percent to $509.9 billion.
 But the switch away from IPOs to less well-paid secondary shares sales pushed fees down by 4 percent to a total $12.1 billion.